An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Background

-The state-of-the-art LLM-as-judge evaluation metric for code , ICE-Score~\cite{ICE-Score}, prompts LLMs to directly assign evaluation scores to the generated software artifacts.
-Formally, it takes the requirement \( x \), the generated software artifact \( y \), and the reference solution \( r \), and inserts them into a predefined prompt, yielding \( Prompt(x, y, r) \).
+The representative LLM-as-judge evaluation metric for code , ICE-Score~\cite{ICE-Score}, prompts LLMs to directly assign evaluation scores to the generated software artifacts.
+Formally, it takes the requirement \( x \), the generated software artifact \( y \), and an optional reference solution \( r \), and inserts them into a predefined prompt, yielding \( Prompt(x, y, r) \).
 The LLM then generates a score based on this prompt: \( P = LLM(Prompt(x, y, r)) \).
-We showcase the ICE-Score's prompt for the code generation task below:
+We showcase the ICE-Score's prompt for code generation:

 The core idea behind ICE-Score is to directly ``ask'' the LLM to assess the correctness of the generated code \( y \), as reflected in instructions like ``\textit{Your task is to rate the code snippet}'' and ``\textit{Assign a score for functional correctness.}'' This represents a straightforward strategy in using LLMs for correctness evaluation, which we refer to as the ``\textbf{Direct Assess}'' strategy.
 However, ICE-Score focuses solely on this strategy, leaving other potential strategies unexplored.
-For example, one could prompt the LLM to determine whether the generated software artifact \( y \) is functionally equivalent to the reference solution \( r \), with respect to the user requirement \( x \).
-Alternatively, the LLM could first generate test cases based on \( x \), and then verify whether \( y \) passes all those tests.
-To address this limitation, we propose SWE-Judge, which extends beyond the Direct Assess strategy. \TOOL explores and integrates multiple evaluation strategies for assessing correctness, leading to more accurate evaluation scores compared to ICE-Score.